Debunking The Myths of Calcium and Milk

 Photo by Sarah Pflug from Burst

-WHY IS JOI NOT FORTIFIED WITH CALCIUM?
+WHY ARE ALL JOI PRODUCTS NOT FORTIFIED WITH CALCIUM?

-With that said, if you’re mindful about implementing calcium-rich sources into your diet, you should be able to meet daily needs.
+The bottom line: if you’re mindful about implementing calcium-rich sources into your diet, you should be able to meet daily needs.
 But again, individuals with absorption issues or nutrient deficiencies may benefit from supplementation and fortified foods.

 CALCIUM AND DAIRY MYTHS, DEBUNKED